Demy/caturday/README.md

 ### Refusing the pose
 If you don't like the pose (your current mood is off or you just like to see the kitty being grumpy) you can refuse to strike it.
 On the top-right corner of the screen you will see the "Struggle" image and the keys you need to press to quit the photo set.

-You need to follow the key squence (the image will be changing for each key pressed) to fill the Struggle progress bar.
+You need to follow the key sequence (the image will be changing for each key pressed) to fill the Struggle progress bar.

 ## Profile
 In the cat's room you can see your profile with all your like, followers and achievements by pressing "P" key.